omni-ai-npu/omni-ai-npu.github.io/_posts/2016-02-27-opnfv-parser.md

 ### The Future

-Parser's development certainly does not stop with B release, we are now brainstorming more interesting features for the next release (of course all the features need to be approved by the team).
+Parser's development certainly does not stop with B release, we are now brainstorming more interesting features for the next release (of course which of these features will be included in Rel C need to be approved by the team).
 For example :

 - A new subteam working a new policy2tosca module which translate policy template to tosca template
 - A new feature that could enable Parser to dissect a *MOTHER* template into smaller ones and distribute them to the corresponding sites